- Vision Screening Home

 Question 4.
 Are there any special hints to help with screening kindergarten children for color vision problems?

 A. If you are using the Ishihara book, have them trace the lines (with a clean watercolor paint brush) in the back of the book.
 The instructions for pass/re-screen are found in the back of the book.
 If they have normal color vision, they will see the same lines as you do, provided you have normal color vision.
 Some of you have asked about having the child trace the numbers.
 This is okay, but if they only see one of the numbers, e.g., 7 on the page with the number 74, the question of pass or re-screen is unclear.
 You may want to invest in one of the books made for unlettered persons or the Waggoner color vision book which is specifically designed to screen young children.

 Question 5.
 Our program would like to order vision screening equipment, what is recommended and for what ages?

-A. Screening with visual acuity charts is the recommended procedure.
+A. Refer to Equipment for Visual Acuity Screening.
 For younger children, ages 3 through 5 years, vision screening equipment, also called instrument-based vision screening, is considered an acceptable alternative.
 Instrument based vision screening is not recommended for children 6 years and older.
 There are no recommendations for using instrument-based vision screening equipment in the mass screening environment.
 MDH does not recommend specific brands of equipment.
 It is recommended that programs review the most current evidenced based studies on the instruments prior to purchasing equipment.

 Question 6.
 What kind of problems can I anticipate finding at different ages?

 A. Infants to age 4 months: It is not uncommon to have an occasional eye that crosses at this age.
 A child should be evaluated by an eye professional if the eye is fixed in a crossed position.
 An immediate referral to an eye professional should be made for any red reflex abnormalities.

 Infants aged 6 to 12 months: Can have a high incidence of hyperopia and astigmatism that usually resolves without treatment.
 However, any concerns by parents and caregivers should warrant a referral.